Human Rights

 ChipMOS is dedicated to protecting all employees, maintaining their human rights, and extending our impacts to suppliers to protect the rights and interests of all members of our supply chain.
 We guide suppliers of ChipMOS to jointly follow the Responsible Business Alliance (RBA) Code of Conduct through comprehensive supply chain management mechanism, so as to respect workers, undertake ethical management, be environmentally-friendly, and to provide a safe and worry-free workplace environment.

-Implementation of Human Rights
+Human Rights Risk Management

 Human Rights Related Training